pzimero/qr-code-component/README.md

 ### Useful resources

-- [Resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me for when I was stuck and did not grasp flexboxes.
+- [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me for when I was stuck and did not grasp flexboxes.
 It is one of my favorite resources and I recommend this to beginners.
 It is lengthy but details and information included makes it worthy.
-- [Resource 2](https://codepen.io/) - I don't have an account, but I find this website super helpful to understand and apply concepts.
+- [Codepen](https://codepen.io/) - I don't have an account, but I find this website super helpful to understand and apply concepts.
 I don't have to make an actual file, and I can make any changes without affecting my code that is on vscode.

 ## Author